-If you’ve tried your horse barefoot, gave the time needed to fully transition and your horse still is uncomfortable, needs support or correction, luckily there are alternatives to the traditional shoes.
+If you’ve tried your horse barefoot, given the time needed to fully transition and your horse still is uncomfortable, and needs support or correction, luckily there are alternatives to the traditional shoes.

 Disclaimer: I have links to the product websites in this section but I am NOT an affiliate or sponsored by any of these products at this time.

 Like I mentioned before horses are unique and with these alternatives one may work better for your horse than another.